 One key challenge is NEO luxury trends

-Let's take a look at the seven NEO luxury trends, whereby three trends in particular can be the basis for product and service solutions.
+Let's take a look at the seven NEO luxury trends, three trends in particular can be the basis for product and service solutions.
 It can be seen that trends that were previously present are on the one hand intensifying, on the other hand shifting in their definition but not losing relevance.

 1. Sharing and 2nd Life

 Second, if we become nomads again and temporary living becomes more relevant again.
 But the counter trend of ownership stands clearly against this.
-The desire for authentic products with history is given.
-Hereby, the living industry can learn fom others.
+The desire for authentic products with history.
+Other industries can learn from 2nd-Life.
 What is already working for the watch industry could also be interesting for the living industry: the consumer’s desire for vintage products is there, the certification is rare.
-Thus, Certified Pre-Owned (CPO) could be recognized as an opportunity and the potential not only left to external platforms, but also seized by companies and manufacturers themselves.
+Thus, Certified Pre-Owned (CPO) could be recognized as an opportunity and the potential not be left to external platforms, but used by companies and manufacturers themselves.

 2. Digitization and digital detox

 Digitization and access to end customers - especially to younger target groups - will play a fundamental role in luxury brand management: online configuration, inspiration, information and contacting the brand is important.
 Westwing has shown that it is possible to buy furniture online without having felt it before.
 The very essential question, regardless of the industry, is how the shopping experience is created.
 How are the products shown - zoom in / out function, video, - the colors and materials - emotionally and in detail - described, which additional services are offered?
-Is it possible to make an online appointment with the interior designer or to book master classes with the creative director?
+Is it possible to make an online appointment with the interior designer or to book master classes with the creative director.
 So: How can the brand be experienced without focusing on pure product sales?
 The British wallpaper and paint manufacturer Farrow & Ball is already picking up interested parties online in the sense of infotainment.